hozuki/ArcaeaSim2/README.md

 4. You can set the background music properties in `Contents/config/audio_controller.yml`.
 5. You can filter out the plugins that you don't want (e.g. the debug info overlay) by commenting them out (adding a "#" at the start of the line) in `Contents/plugins.yml`.
 But remember to keep the essential plugins.

+Run the app with `--debug` switch to enable debug mode.

+**Known issue(s)**:

+- Some native Arcaea MP3s contain bad blocks (block sizes are inconsistent).
+When playing these songs ArcaeaSim will stop working and exit immediately.
+If you turn on the debug mode you will see the MP3 format issue in error log.
+In this case, you need to convert these MP3 files using other tools such as Foobar2000 and Audition, and feed ArcaeaSim with converted MP3 files.

 ## Development

 *This section is for developers.*